 Shoes With Plenty of Cushioning

 If you have plantar fasciitis, the last thing you want is a pair of shoes with no cushioning.
-If your shoes don’t have cushioning, it will be the next worst thing to walking barefoot on a hard floor.
-Shoes without good cushioning are not only bad for plantar fasciitis but bad for your foot health in general.
+If your shoes don’t have cushioning, walking barefoot on a hard floor will be the next worst thing.
+Shoes without good cushioning are wrong for plantar fasciitis and bad for your foot health.

-Suppose that you often walk around in a pair of shoes with little to no cushioning.
+Suppose you often walk around in shoes with little to no cushioning.
 The impact of the entire weight of your body on your feet without anything to soften the blow can slowly deteriorate your foot health.
 The bones, muscles, and tendons in your feet will all become irritated from the constant stress and heavy impact of walking.

 This can cause your entire foot to ache, not just the plantar fascia.
 For that reason, you’ll need shoes with plenty of cushioning.
 Fortunately, most high-quality shoes have quite a lot of cushioning.

 You will find that many running shoes have a lot of cushioning because they need to protect the runner’s feet from the strain of impact on the feet.
-Even if you’re not a runner, this amount of cushioning can be perfect for those who suffer from plantar fasciitis.
+Even if you’re not a runner, this cushioning can be perfect for those suffering from plantar fasciitis.
 However, depending on your foot problems, you may need more cushioning than usual.

 More than that, many running shoes often have excellent arch support and even a slight lift in the heel.